10 Endangered species of Primate in Vietnam

 Species: Nycticebus pygmaeus

-Frame khỉ 15 WANEE asia
+Frame khỉ 15 WANEE Go-WILD

 They inhabit Cambodia, Laos, and Vietnam, with their range extending from the north to the south, except for the Mekong Delta.
 They can be found in all types of forests and are adaptable to degraded habitats.
 Despite being subject to strict conservation efforts, their population is declining significantly.
 Similar to their “cousin” the large slow loris, the small slow loris has been upgraded by the IUCN from “Vulnerable” to “Endangered,” indicating a higher level of threat.

-Frame map 16 WANEE asia
+Frame map 16 WANEE Go-WILD

 This species is found abundantly in Vietnam, particularly in conservation areas and national parks, excluding the Mekong Delta region.